jhrcook/jhrcook-website/content/hobbies/reading/2025/index.md

 **Currently reading:**

-1. *Dinosaur in a Haystack* by Stephen Jay Gould
+1. *The Sleepwalkers* by Christopher Clark